moore3930/BeyondSharedVocabulary/README.md

 Using a shared vocabulary is common practice in Multilingual Systems, like Multilingual Translation, mBERT, or nowadays LLM.
 In addition to its simple design, shared tokens play an important role in positive knowledge transfer, assuming that shared tokens refer to similar meanings across languages.
 However, when word overlap is small, especially due to different writing systems, transfer is inhibited.

 In this paper, we encourage word-level knowledge transfer via graph networks, which bridge the knowledge sharing among words that have similar meanings but write in different ways (no matter whether they use the same or different writing systems).
 Broadly speaking, we mine priors of word equivalences and inject them into the embedding table, resulting in better knowledge transfer among multilingual translation systems.

-Our experiments demonstrate multiple advantages of our approach:
+Multiple advantages of our approach are demonstrated:
 1) Better multilinguality: Embeddings of words with similar meanings are better aligned across languages.
 2) Better MMT performance: up to an average of 2.3 BLEU gain is achieved for high- and low-resource MMT.
 3) Efficiency: Less than 1.0% additional trainable parameters are required with a limited increase in computational costs, while inference time remains identical to the baseline.